Two Giants Of Expense Management - But Are They Holding Your Business Back?

 Concur’s processes are overly complex, requiring the same data–like GL codes or attendee lists–to be entered multiple times across different fields.
 Users report confusing workflows and high chances of introducing errors during data entry.

-What this means: These inefficiencies increase the workload on finance teams, leading to unnecessary delays in expense reporting and slowing down financial reconciliation.
+What this means for businesses?
+These inefficiencies increase the workload on finance teams, leading to unnecessary delays in expense reporting and slowing down financial reconciliation.

 Concur’s implementation timeline is often much longer than initially promised.
 In some cases, businesses that signed contracts were later told that the timelines were unrealistic, forcing them to scramble to meet deadlines.